archebus/cs_learning_path/README.md

 But when an engaged learner interacts with an LLM it just amplifies the ability for that user to ask highly critical and directed questions about a topic.
 Or to act as a springboard to validate ideas.

-**Get good a prompting.** Proper use of AI massively accelerate your rate of learning.
-Just don't ask it to "solve" the problem you are facing => Don't outsource your thinking.
+**Get good at prompting.** Proper use of AI massively accelerate your rate of learning.
+Just don't ask it to "solve" the problem you are facing => **Don't outsource your thinking.**

 Example:
 'What are the edge cases in my shell implementation?'